 More than an ESG issue

-It’s this connection with the land that has seen Indigenous engagement lumped in with mining companies’ environmental, social, and governance (ESG) agendas in recent years.
+It’s this connection with the land that has seen Indigenous engagement lumped in with mining companies’ environmental, social and governance (ESG) agendas in recent years.
 While increased collaboration with Indigenous communities offers many opportunities in this respect, it’s important to examine how a better underlying relationship could benefit all functions within mining companies, and how ESG strategies could better serve traditional landowners, too.

-Issues such as decarbonization and natural-resource management, securing diverse talent, even leadership, are all subsets of how Indigenous peoples can help mining companies better relate to and fulfill their responsibilities as actors within a landscape.
+Issues such as decarbonisation and natural-resource management, securing diverse talent, even leadership, are all subsets of how Indigenous peoples can help mining companies better relate to and fulfill their responsibilities as actors within a landscape.

 Joe HedgerꟷPartner, Indigenous Services Group, Deloitte Australia, says, “What we are seeing now is Indigenous people standing up for themselves and wanting to take more agency in shaping the future of their nations.
 What that means is that the legal, economic and social relationship between Indigenous people and the rest of the nation is going to change dramatically.”